Donders-Institute/bidscramble/README.md

-# SIESTA - work package 15 - Generative BIDS

-The generative BIDS tools generate pseudo random BIDS datasets from existing BIDS datasets.
-The tools:

-- Preserve user specified effects of interest
-- Preserve statistical distributions
+# BIDScramble

-- Generate non-existing data that is not (or at least minimally) traceable / does not contain personal data
+The BIDScramble tool generates scrambled or pseudo-random BIDS datasets from existing BIDS datasets, while preserving statistical distributions of user-specified variables and preserving user-specified effects of interest.
+The ouput data of this tool is not (or at least minimally) traceable and does not contain personal data.

-It requires some BIDS-specific tooling to make the input dataset properly anonymous, possibly by replacing it with pseudodata.
-That allows researchers to interact with pseudo datasets and code to implement and test their pipelines.
-The pipelines should run on the pseudo data just as it runs on the real input data.
+It requires some BIDS-specific tooling to make the input dataset properly anonymous, possibly by replacing it with scrambled.
+That allows researchers to interact with pseudo-random datasets and code to implement and test their pipelines.
+The pipelines should run on the scrambled data just as it runs on the real input data.

 ## Software installation

-The generative BIDS software runs on multiple platforms (e.g. Linux, MacOS, Windows) that have a Python 3 installation.
+The BIDScramble software runs on multiple platforms (e.g. Linux, MacOS, Windows) that have a Python 3 installation.

 It is recommended (but not required) to first create a virtual environment.